eldraco/github-tasks/README.md

 # GitHub Projects (v2) Terminal Task Viewer + Work Timers

-A fast, keyboard-driven TUI to browse GitHub Projects (v2) issues/PRs, filter and search them locally, track per-task work time, and export beautiful one-page PDF reports with time aggregates.

-- Terminal-first UI with dynamic column widths
-- Works offline from a local SQLite cache
+Run GitHub Projects like a command center, not a chore list.
+This terminal-first companion keeps you in flow, laser-focused on the next deliverable, and ready with executive updates in minutes instead of hours.

+Built for maintainers, busy teammates, and solo builders who want supercharged task management without another web dashboard.

+## Why it saves hours

+- Keyboard-native UI that loads instantly and adapts to any terminal width, so you never break focus
+- Local SQLite cache that mirrors your Projects (v2) data for fast filtering, offline browsing, and zero rate-limit panic
-- Per-task timers with multi-task concurrent tracking
+- Per-task work timers with concurrent tracking to capture every context switch automatically
-- Aggregated time reports (Daily/Weekly/Monthly/Yearly)
+- Time intelligence that rolls up daily/weekly/monthly/yearly aggregates for standups, retros, and billing
-- One-page PDF export with charts, plus JSON exports for automation
+- One-page PDF and structured JSON exports that make sharing progress as easy as hitting `Z`

+## Superpowers at a glance

+- Slice projects, assignees, and focus windows on the fly to see what truly needs attention
+- Lightning-fast search, sortable columns, and configurable date fields tuned for project leads
+- Integrated discovery to pull the right Projects (org or user) into your workspace instantly
+- Tunable themes and layouts so the UI matches your environment, dark-night terminal included

+Ready to reclaim your GitHub task list?
+Jump in with the quick install below and start timing your work within minutes.

 ## Install

 Requires Python 3.9+.
+In just a few commands you'll be ready to sync projects and start timing your work.

 1) Create a virtualenv (recommended) and install deps: